 1. Buy a Professional Theme

-- Functional — Themes are fully functional and making simple changes is easy.
+- Themes are fully functional, and making minor adjustments is straightforward.

 Tip: Want to do more with WordPress?
 Check out WPBeginner for in-depth how-tos.